 To view and download Certification Program application forms, click the following links:

-- Certificate E: Flexible Endoscopic Evaluation of Voice & Swallowing for Adults (PDF)
+- Certificate E: Flexible Endoscopic Evaluation of Voice & Swallowing (FEEVS) for Adults (PDF)

-- Certificate G: Voice Restoration (Voice Prostheses) (PDF)
+- Certificate G: Tracheo-esophageal Voice Prostheses Assessment & Management (PDF)

 - Certificate H: Communication & Swallowing Assessment & Management for Tracheostomy (PDF)

-- Certificate I: Videofluoroscopic Assessment of Swallowing Disorders in Adults (PDF)
+- Certificate I: Videofluroscopic Assessment & Management of Adult Swallowing Disorders (PDF)

-- Certificate J: Videofluoroscopic Assessment of Swallowing Disorders in Paediatrics (PDF)
+- Certificate J: Videofluoroscopic Assessment & Management of Paediatric Disorders (PDF)

-- Certificate K: Management of Airway Secretions (Oropharyngeal & Tracheal Suctioning) (PDF)
+- Certificate K: Management of Airway Secretions (PDF)